wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/prerequisites.md

       </tr>
       <tr>
          <th> User store</th>
          <td> It is not recommended to use Apache DS in a production environment due to scalability issues.
+Instead,
-Instead, use an LDAP such as OpenLDAP, RDBMS, Active Directory or custom user stores for user management.</td>
+              use an LDAP such as OpenLDAP, RDBMS, Active Directory or custom user stores for user management.</td>
       </tr>
    </tbody>
 </table>

 ## Compatibility

-WSO2 Open Banking UK Toolkit 1.0.0 is supported on the following platforms:
+WSO2 Open Banking CDS Toolkit 1.0.0 is supported on the following platforms:

 <table>
    <tbody>